pycage/shellfish/doc/tutorial/ui-colors.md

-The base class {@link html.Object} provides several functions to create colors for assigning them to elements.
+The base class {@link core.Object Object} provides several functions to create colors for assigning them to elements.

 ### Color by Name

-The function {@link html.Object#colorName colorName} creates a {@link html.Color color}
+The function {@link core.Object#colorName colorName} creates a {@link core.Color color}
 object from a name string.
 Shellfish supports the standard set of {@link https://developer.mozilla.org/en-US/docs/Web/CSS/color_value CSS color names.}, including `transparent`, which is invisible with the background shining through.